All Episodes

 We'll get to some of your calls in the next half hour.

-Jay Seculo, Chief Counsel, American Center for Law and Justice, Counsel to the President is here today.
+Jay Seculo, Chief Counsel, American Center for Law and Justice, Counsel to the President, is here today.

-We got Dave Bratt and the chairman of the Freedom Caucus, Mark Meadows, two of the people that I trust, they're gonna join us in the course of the program as well.
+We got Dave Bratt and the chairman of the Freedom Caucus, Mark Meadows, two of the people that I trust.

-I mean, there's just it's like the greatest opportunity, and they're just there's no energy, urgency, motivation to just get any of this done.
+I mean, there's just, it's like the greatest opportunity, and they're just, there's no energy urgency, motivation to just get any of this done.

-Now, there is one little bit of good news, and I'll ask Dave Bratton and Mark Meadows about it later, but I was actually intrigued, and I've discussed it a little bit in the past about the idea that they're gonna make one last push to repeal Obamacare before the deadline or appeal before the deadline uh for a vote under the rules of reconciliation.
+But I was actually intrigued, and I've discussed it a little bit in the past, about the idea that they're going to make one last push to repeal Obamacare before the deadline or appeal, before the deadline for a vote under the rules of reconciliation.

-Now, as a small government conservative that wants as much as possible limited government, I think this is overall a pretty good idea, and that is let the states decide.
+Now, as a small government conservative that wants as much as possible limited government, I think this is overall a pretty good idea.

-And you know, the devil's ultimately gonna be in the in the details of this, but in other words, the states would decide whether they want to stay with Obamacare or not.
+But in other words, the states would decide whether they want to stay with Obamacare or not.

 For example, California can have it.